oddsockmachine/VCV-Builder/README.md

 [[TODO_example.png]]

+#### External buffers
-#### External cables are ignored, but you can add a buffer module to your Block for convenient ins/outs when patching
+External cables are ignored, but you can add a buffer module to your Block for convenient ins/outs when patching

 [[TODO_example.png]]